cowboy/jquery-throttle-debounce/README.markdown

 Version: 1.1, Last updated: 3/7/2010

 jQuery throttle / debounce allows you to rate-limit your functions in multiple useful ways.
 Passing a delay and callback to `$.throttle` returns a new function that will execute no more than once every `delay` milliseconds.
-Passing a delay and callback to `$.debounce` returns a new function that will execute only once, either at the very beginning or very end of a group of sequential calls.
+Passing a delay and callback to `$.debounce` returns a new function that will execute only once, coalescing multiple sequential calls into a single execution at either the very beginning or end.

 Visit the [project page](http://benalman.com/projects/jquery-throttle-debounce-plugin/) for more information and usage examples!